dp-ops/Image_captioning/README.md

-# ResNet34-LSTM Image Captioning: Complete Documentation
+# ResNet LSTM Image Captioning

 This document provides a comprehensive guide to the ResNet34-LSTM image captioning model, including architecture details, training instructions, and troubleshooting tips.